-Your Section and Committee Services Manager will provide you an online form to request your meetings for the year.
-Be sure to provide your preferred meeting dates and times, as well as alternate ones in case space (virtual or inperson) availability is an issue.
+The Leadership Library includes an online form to request your meetings for the year.
+Be sure to provide your preferred meeting dates and times, as well as alternate ones in case space (virtual or in- person) availability is an issue.